 Can a trustee withdraw cash from an estate account?
 Can he use the trust account for his own needs?
 Can he deposit trust funds into his own account?
 No. Why not?
 Because the trust’s money does not belong to the trustee – he is just managing it.
 What do we call it when a manager steals money he is managing?
 That’s right, it’s called embezzlement.
 Or more simply, stealing.

-But how about if a trustee who is also a beneficiary?
+But how about if a trustee is also a beneficiary?
 Don’t some of the money in the trust also belong to him?
 For example, a man left a trust for his four children, and one of the children is a trustee.
 Can the trustee-child withdraw cash from the trust and say that he is just withdrawing his own cash?
 The answer to that is absolutely not.
-Even though the trustee is one of the beneficiaries of the trust, in the end of the day the trust is not his.
+Even though the trustee is one of the beneficiaries of the trust, at the end of the day the trust is not his.
 The trust belongs to all the beneficiaries.
 So if a trustee uses the trust’s money for his own needs in any way or transfers trust money to himself, he is considered by the law to be taking everyone’s money, not just his own.
 As an example, if he takes four thousand dollars, he is not taking four thousand dollars of his own money.
 He is stealing a thousand dollars from each of his siblings.
 If he takes a penny, most of that penny belongs to the other beneficiaries of the trust.